 Terms for a standard operating lease, in which there are no special tax benefits (beyond writing off lease payments), is the FMV lease.
 It gives you the option of purchasing leased equipment for its fair market value (as set by the lessor) at the end of the lease term, return the equipment or renew the lease.
 It’s an operating lease because it’s more like a simple rental arrangement.
 Lessors set approval standards highest for FMV leases.

 A fifth lease category, known as a TRAC (Terminal Rental Adjustment Clause) is a hybrid contract.
 Depending on specifications, it can be a finance or an operating lease.
-They’re used primarily for commercial vehicle leases.
+They’re used primarily for commercial vehicle leases and are a good loan option for the trucking industry.

 The cost of leasing equipment varies.
 These are the factors determining the cost: